abilkhan024/vimium-native/README.md

 ### `pkgbuild` for distribution

-Showed for transparency of the build step, no need to run it
+Shown for transparency of the build step, no need to run it

 ```sh
 # Build the application striping symbols